freckle/guides/javascript-style.md

   )
  }
 }
-// Here the `Image` component is highly reusable and should be moved in it's own file
+// Here the `Image` component is highly reusable and should be moved to its own file

 //good
 const StudentAdaptiveResultRow = function(props: StudentAdaptiveResultRowProps): React.Element<any> {